Bazu-Bazu/Bazu-Bazu/README.md

 ## 🚀 My Recent Projects

 1. [Job Offers Aggregator](https://github.com/Bazu-Bazu/Job-Offers-Aggregator) - Telegram bot for searching for vacancies on the hh.ru website.
-2. [Marketplace](https://github.com/Bazu-Bazu/Marketplace) - A small marketplace project
+2. [Marketplace](https://github.com/Bazu-Bazu/Marketplace) - A microservice application that implements the work of a marketplace